Comparison

 Use both

-• k9s on my laptop for power-user debugging
+• k9s on the laptop for power-user debugging

 • Radar for shared team state